CARTAvis/manual_source/source/analysis_tools.rst

 .. note::
    With v2.0, histogram bin width and bin count are automatically decided.
 Enhancement of the histogram widget, including histogram fitting, will be available in a future release.

-   A Stokes dropdown menu, allowing users to set a Stokes value without using the Stokes slider of the animator widget, will be added in the a future release.
+   A Stokes dropdown menu, allowing users to set a Stokes value without using the Stokes slider of the animator widget, will be added in a future release.

 Catalog widget